- Do you want to help children and adolescents learn more about the natural sciences?

 Content: The main goal of the course is to give insight into the sociology and philosophy of education.
 Selected sociological and philosophical ideas that are useful to study education and the school reality will be discussed.
 There is emphasis on three things.
 A. To understand ideas and concepts og be able to explain them.
 B. To compare ideas and concepts to the education and the school reality that we are familiar with.
 C. To think critically about the ideas and the reality that they are meant to throw light on.

 Methods: There are weekly lectures and discussions.
 Lectures will be recorded and uploaded to the course‘s Canvas site.
 Students study them and then take part in discussions that will not be recorded.
-At the beginning of the semester students register for discussion groups which are then fixed for the semester.
-There is obligatory attendance (80%) for discussion classes, but students can choose to attend at Stakkahlíð or in realtime on Zoom.
-Students do two group assignments, two individual assignments and a final assignment.

 Learning and teaching: Supporting children with special needs (SFG106F, MAL102F)

-In this course students explore teaching of diverse groups in inclusive settings, emphasizing strategies to address diverse educational and sociological needs of students, guided by human values, democracy and social justice.
-The emphasis is on evidence-based strategies to address the most common students´ special needs related to reading difficulties, behavioral difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
-At the same time the use of respectful, person-first language, putting strengths and talents of students in the foreground, is stressed.
+In this course, students explore the teaching of diverse groups in inclusive settings, emphasising strategies to address students' diverse educational and sociological needs, guided by human values, democracy, and social justice.
+The emphasis is on evidence-based approaches to address the most common students´ special needs related to reading difficulties, behavioural difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
+At the same time, the use of respectful, person-first language, putting the strengths and talents of students in the foreground, is stressed.
 Multicultural teaching and teaching of students learning Icelandic as a second language will be addressed.
-Students will be introduced to classroom management strategies, individualized behavior support, multi-disciplinary and parent collaboration.
-The course focus is on inclusive, evidence-based practices that aim to provide students with special needs opportunities equal to those of their classmates.
+Students will be introduced to classroom management strategies, individualised behaviour support, multi-disciplinary and parent collaboration.
+The course focuses on inclusive, evidence-based practices that aim to provide students with special needs with opportunities equal to those of their classmates.

 Climate Change and Education (SNU203F)